Adoraim: Babylonian period

 In the early 6th century BCE the Babylonians attacked the Kingdom of Judah, and the southern part of the country, from Adoraim near Hebron to Maresha and beyond, fell to Edom.

 Hellenistic period

 Following Alexander the Great's conquest, the entire region came under Ptolemaic and later Seleucid rule.
 Adoraim is mentioned in the Zenon Papyri in 259 BCE as a "fortress city".
 In Adora, Simon Maccabeus stopped the advancing army of Diodotus Tryphon in 142 BCE.

+A fragmentary anti-Jewish libel preserved by the Greek writer Menasseas of Patara (probably 3rd–2nd century BCE) and later repeated by the Egyptian writer Apion (as quoted and refuted by Josephus in Against Apion), names Adora ("Dora") as the home city of Zebidos, an Edomite who allegedly disguised himself as Apollo, the god worshipped by the people of Dora (possibly a Hellenized stand-in for Qos), entered the Jerusalem Temple, stole a golden donkey-head idol, and carried it back to his own city.
+Historian Bezalel Bar-Kochva dates the story to the mid-3rd century BCE.

-According to Josephus, John Hyrcanus captured the city after the death of Antiochus VII, circa 129 BCE.
+According to Josephus, Hasmonean ruler John Hyrcanus captured the city after the death of Antiochus VII, circa 129 BCE.
 The city inhabitants, who were alleged to have been of Esau's progeny (Idumeans), were forced to convert to Judaism during the reign of Hyrcanus, on the condition that they be allowed to remain in the country.
 Hyrcanus "hired foreign troops, dismantled Adora and Marissa, the strong places of Edom, and forced the Edomites to accept the Jewish religion and submit to circumcision.
 This is the first instance of forcible conversion in Jewish history."